hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 ### Fields

-First, you can filter your SnpEff annotated VCF file based upon the first seven fields of the VCF file:
+First, you can filter your SnpEff annotated VCF file based upon any of the first seven fields of the VCF file:

 - **CHROM**
 - **POS**